azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>An older acquaintance of Jinshi's dies while drinking at a<br>party.
+<p align="center">An older acquaintance of Jinshi's dies while drinking at a<br>party.
 A servant's body turns up in a moat.
 Both<br>deaths are written off as self-inflicted, but Maomao's keen observations<br>tell her that there's more to both stories.</p>
 </td>
 </tr>
 </table>